robdale/delivery-framework/principles.md

 * Tools are good, but face-to-face conversations are great.
 Only use online collaboration technology/tools as needed and when you do, establish the best possible virtual presence.
 Turn those cameras on!
 * When possible, co-locate all individuals involved with the work.
 For teams that cross time zones, create overlap in schedules and availability to allow for virtual face-to-face conversations.

-## 7. Working software is the primary measure of progress – Delivering functional software to the customer is the ultimate factor that measures progress.
+## 7. Working software is the primary measure of progress
+Delivering functional software to the customer is the ultimate factor that measures progress.
 * Go live!
 When possible, use live demos in an environment that could be accessible to the customer.
 * Perform a skill-set analysis and make sure the team has all the skills necessary to provide an end-to-end solution.
 If not, add someone who does or use this as a training opportunity.
 * Eliminate dependencies where appropriate and ensure teams have identified or mitigated as much risk as possible.
 * Focus on incremental progress by creating user stories that don't exceed the sprint/iteration timebox and leverage the INVEST user story format.
 * Metrics help with decision making, but working solutions that solve customers' problems should be the primary measure of progress.

-## 8. Agile processes to support a consistent development pace – Teams establish a repeatable and maintainable speed at which they can deliver working software, and they repeat it with each release.
+## 8. Agile processes to support a consistent delivery pace
+Teams establish a repeatable and maintainable speed at which they can deliver working software, and they repeat it with each release.
 * Define a continuous planning lifecycle that balances work weekly, monthly, quarterly, etc. Avoid low and high tides of work to create a steady flow.
 * Empower teams to set their own pace and allow them to adjust it when appropriate.
 * More functionality may not actually deliver more value to the customer.
 Be thoughtful about what functionality needs to be completed, and be sure to follow up and verify that the solutions being created are actually providing value.
 *  Find the path of least resistance.
 Start with or scale back to simple, lean processes and approvals.
 Only incorporate additional workflows when the desired outcome is not being achieved.
 * Advocate for a pace that promotes continuous delivery.
 Allow for flexibility within scope or time and focus on a sustainable pace of value being delivered to the customer.

-## 9. Agile teams that constantly focus on technical excellence and good design are better placed to accommodate unforeseen changes
+## 9. Focus on technical excellence and good design
- Empower the team to be innovative whilst also aiming to achieve a standard of excellence of technical and design excellence
+ Empower the team to be innovative whilst also aiming to achieve a standard of excellence of technical and design excellence.
+They will be better placed to accommodate unforeseen changes.
 * Change will always be difficult, but the cost of not trying new things or fixing what's broken risks the organisation’s relevancy.
 Find incremental opportunities for change.
 * Explore possibilities of what could be!
 Encourage product owners and managers to evolve skill-sets to include design thinking.
 * Create with a purpose, but don't stifle innovation.
 Understand what needs to be created, but then allow flexibility in how it will be created.